pombredanne/django-object-permissions/README.md

        )

-3. For each model you want to enforce row-level ACLs, inherit from `perms.admin.ObjectPermissionMixin` and add `perms.admin.ObjectPermissionInline` as an inline.
+3. For each model you want to enforce row-level ACLs for users, inherit from `perms.admin.ObjectPermissionMixin` and add `perms.admin.UserObjectPermissionInline` as an inline.
 E.g.

        class MyFlatPageAdmin(ObjectPermissionMixin):
-           inlines = [ObjectPermissionInline]
+           inlines = [UserObjectPermissionInline]